Who is Terry? Meet the Great British Bake Off 2018 contestant

 Everything you need to know about the former air steward and man behind the moustache

-Terry is one of the 12 contestants heading into The Great British Bake Off tent for 2018.
+Terry is one of the 12 contestants taking part in The Great British Bake Off 2018.
 And yes, he’s sporting quite the crumb catcher.

 But there’s more to Terry than his gloriously-groomed facial furniture (that some might say make him look like a hipster Toby Young).
 The 56-year-old is a retired air steward, who has a background as a prosthetic technician.